-Bird employed approximately 1,588 full-time salaried persons and 2,877 hourly persons as at December 31, 2021.
-The number of hourly employees is dependent on the number, size and status of ongoing projects throughout the year.
-Comparable numbers as at December 31, 2020 were approximately 2,041 full-time salaried persons and 2,465 hourly persons.
+Bird employed approximately 1,648 full-time salaried persons and 2,827 hourly persons as at December 31, 2022.
+The number of hourly employees is dependent on the number, size and status of ongoing projects throughout the year and is typically higher in the second and third quarters of the year when the Company typically executes the highest volumes of work.
+Comparable numbers as at December 31, 2021 were approximately 1,588 full-time salaried persons and 2,877 hourly persons.